giladgressel/frank-dsml-capstone/README.md

 What were the Results?

-The data were imbalanced so SMOTE & Balanced Random Forest Classifier were used to improve recall scores.
+The data were imbalanced so Synthetic Minority Over-Sampling Technique (SMOTE) & Balanced Random Forest (BRF) Classifier were used to improve recall scores.
+The SMOTE technique generates synthetic data points (instead of duplicating existing ones).
+The technique identifies the k-nearest neighbours (KNN) of the minority class and creates new samples along the original line segments.
+This technique prevents overfitting and balances the dataset before training.
+The BRF randomly undersamples the majority class, so that the model is trained on a balanced subset (equal samples are used from each of the majority and minority classes).
 Balanced Random Forest yielded a recall of 0.79, and a receiver operating characteristics area under the curve of 0.83.
 While the 0.83 value shows a good predictive ability, the model is not recommended for use in clinical setting.

 What does the Reader gain?